 Laser Marking Additives

 Laser marking additives are specialized compounds incorporated into polymers or coatings to enhance the quality, contrast, and efficiency of laser marking processes.
-These additives enable clearer, more durable marks by improving laser absorption, modifying surface reactions, or producing visible color changes upon laser exposure.
+These additives enable clearer, more durable marks by improving laser absorption, modifying Surface reactions, or producing visible color changes upon laser exposure.

 Purpose of Laser Marking Additives